salmanalibanani/salmanalibanani.com/content/post/ai-can-write-the-code-judgment-still-decides-the-outcome.md

 ---
-title: "AI Can Write the Code.
-Judgment Still Decides the Outcome."
+title: "AI Can Write the Code - Judgment Still Decides the Outcome"
 date: 2026-08-02T11:15:31+10:00
 draft: false
 summary: "AI can produce good code while following a confident but wrong line of reasoning.
 A better engineering workflow supplies the judgment it lacks."